 - Dividing retirement plans in a divorce: Why are retirement plans unique?
 Why do you need special orders to divide them?
 Divorce attorney Adam Kielich explains.

-- Reducing QDRO costs in an uncontested divorce: Divorce lawyer Adam Kielich discusses how to reduce the cost of a QDRO in an uncontested divorce.
+- Reducing QDRO costs: Divorce lawyer Adam Kielich discusses how to reduce the cost of a QDRO.

-- Do I need a QDRO in an uncontested divorce?: Divorce attorney Adam Kielich explores why you need a QDRO if you divide most retirement plans in a Texas divorce.
+- Do I need a QDRO?: Divorce attorney Adam Kielich explores why you need a QDRO if you divide most retirement plans in a Texas divorce.

 Uncontested divorce problems in Tarrant County and Dallas County, Texas

 Uncontested divorces are easier processes than contested divorces but that does not mean problems cannot arise.
 Maneuvering the family courts in Tarrant County and surrounding counties is not always easy.
 An uncontested divorce lawyer can help cut through the confusion and make the process as easy as possible.

 - 8 Pieces of Advice for Divorce in Your 20s: An article discussing divorce in your twenties, a common time for uncontested divorces.

 - 10 Questions to Ask Before Ending Your Marriage: Divorce experts discuss critical issues to consider before seeking a divorce.
 These are good issues to consider in reaching an agreement for your divorce.

 - I can’t find my spouse: What do you do with a divorce when you can’t find your spouse?
 Lawyer Adam Kielich weighs options.

 - Common challenges in an uncontested divorce: Lawyer Adam Kielich explores common challenges in a Texas uncontested divorce.